Rooholla-KhorramBakht/aras_ir_tracker/README.md

 # RaspiTrack
-An affordable multi-camera Infrared tracker system as a ground-truth for robotics applications.
+An affordable multi-camera Infrared tracker system as a ground-truth for robotic applications.

+Coming Soon!